National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 FOR FURTHER INFORMATION CONTACT:

 This action responds to the best available information recently obtained from the fishery.
-The Assistant Administrator for Fisheries, NOAA, (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
-553(b)(B) as such a requirement is impracticable and contrary to the public interest.
-This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the prohibition of retention of Alaska plaice in the BSAI.
+The Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
+553(b)(B) as such requirement is impracticable and contrary to the public interest.
+This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the directed fishery closure of Alaska plaice in the BSAI.
+NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of July 24, 2017.

 The AA also finds good cause to waive the 30-day delay in the effective date of this action under 5 U.S.C.
 553(d)(3).
 This finding is based upon the reasons provided above for waiver of prior notice and opportunity for public comment.